Superheavy dark matter from the natural inflation in light of the highest-energy astroparticle events: Energy scales of astroparticles from natural inflaton

 Therefore, we can get the field value at the CMB horizon exit from this equation.
 However, for the sufficiently large value of $c$, there may exists no solution for $\theta_*$ in Eq.~\eqref{eq:thetacmb}.
 The condition under which this scenario could have a field value consistant with the observed spectral index provides an upper limit of $c$:

 Here, at the last equality, $n_{s,\rm obs}$ is substituted with the central value of the observed spectral index from \Eq{nsobs}. {If $c$ is larger than $57$, the potential cannot induce the red-tilted power spectram as implied by CMB data.
+This is changed to $\sim 77$ by using $n_{\rm s,obs}^{\rm ACT}$, and we have even larger parameter region.

 The gray region in Fig.~\ref{fig:conts} represents the parameter space where $\theta_*$ does not exist in the potential.}

 We need to be careful about the running $\a_s$ for the relatively small value of $c$.
 Since only $\e$ is proportional to the inverse of $\g$, the terms involving $\e$ in Eq.~\eqref{eq:running} can be negligible.
 So, the running $\a_s$ can be approximately written as